kgaughan/mercury/docs/configuration.md

 ## Filters

 Filters are defined by adding sections to the configuration with sections named `[[feed.filter]]` subsequent to the corresponding `[[feed]]` entry.
-Filters are defined using [Expr](https://expr-lang.org/), and your filter is expected to take the entries of feed and return a filtered list of those entries.
+Filters are defined using [Expr](https://expr-lang.org/docs/language-definition), and your filter is expected to take a feed entry return true if the entry should be kept or false if not.

 | Name | Description |
 | ---- | ----------- |